jirau/simple-api/README.md

 We will use the code stored in this repository as our sample microservice, which we will refer to as the **simple-api**.
 The simple-api is a basic nodejs microservice that exposes data via a http RESTful API.
 The API is based on the loopback4 framework.
 A simple data model with the name 'items' is included for testing purposes.
 You can find more information about the loopback framework [here](https://loopback.io/).
 In conjunction with the api, an IBM Cloud Cloudant Database is also needed and used as our data store, where we will store our 'item' records.
-The following diagram depicts how our micro-service environment will look like after the automated deployment is completed.
+The following diagram depicts how our micro-service environment will look like after our automated deployment is completed.

 ![Environment Overview](./images/env-overview.png)